apache/turbine-build/README.md

 ## Git Checkout <tagged release version> source.
 Generate and Publish Site

+Find an overview about the technical structure of the sites (here)[README_SITE_STRUCTURE.md].

-### Description of the process using asf-site branch using GIT commands
+### Short description of the process using asf-site branch using GIT commands

 Hint: If checking out the branch asf-site you find an .asf.yaml file, where the exact configuration is found, what happens after site generation.